Search

 Income tax and NI threshold freeze won’t be extended beyond 2028/29

 The freeze on income tax and NI thresholds will end after 2028/29, meaning they’ll start increasing with inflation again.
 This will bring some ‘tax relief’ for employees and reduce the tax burden as wages rise, with less fiscal drag than we’ve seen over recent years.
+Another positive for employees to come out of changes in National Insurance.

 Lower Earnings Limit (LEL) is increasing by £2 to £125